Wake Wood – Review

 The rebirth ritual is suitably gruesome and an impressive visual

-Wake Wood, while not a perfect movie, is an enjoyable horror that plays on the theme of being careful what you wish for.
-Set in an idyllic location, Wake Wood's story and pagan style rituals are both compelling and easy to enjoy.
+Wake Wood, while not a perfect movie, is an enjoyable horror that deserves a watch.
+Set in an idyllic location, Wake Wood’s story and pagan style rituals are both compelling and easy to enjoy.
 Working as something of a combination of The Wicker Man and Pet Sematary, Wake Wood features a familiar tale, decent acting, and excellent practical effects.

 Sometimes a bit uneven.
 Cinematography is bland and fairly uninteresting, scares are infrequent and the ending may leave some viewers wanting more.
 There is a fair amount of cheesy, old fashioned, editing and the movie already feels a bit older than it actually is.
 Still, Wake Wood is an enjoyable horror with a decent runtime and an interesting enough plot to keep most people engaged.